 - Transfer Tuesdays

 - Stout Saturdays

 - Write a blog post

 2) Carry out a leadership project upon return to the U.S. which promotes international education on campus.
 Projects should maximize the impact of alumni experience abroad extending the benefits that they received to the UW-Stout campus community.
 Projects can be general or focus on specific aspects of international education.
 When outlining the project, please think about when, where, why, who, and how the project will be achieved.
-Include marketing strategies and a timeline if applicable.
+Consider tapping into audiences that already exist such as classes, residence hall floors, Advisement Day, etc. Include marketing strategies and a timeline if applicable.
 Potential ideas include: